platformsh/platformsh-docs/sites/friday/src/get-started/stacks/wordpress.md

               expires: 1w
 ```
 ### `mounts`
 WordPress needs a writable location to store uploaded media.
-We referenced this location previously, when creating the
+We referenced this directory previously when creating the
 new location.
 Now we need to instruct Upsun to make this location writable.
-In the Upsun config file, locate the section
+In the Upsun configuration file, locate the
-`mounts:` that is currently commented it out.
+section `mounts:` that is currently commented it out.
 Replace that section with the following:
 ```yaml
     mounts:
       "wordpress/wp-content/uploads":